yxu132/prot2vec_contextualvec/README.md

 The trained prot2vec model will be under the directory DATA.

+## Hyper-parameters for training

+The hyper-parameters for training the prot2vec models is the same with the one for training a doc2vec model.

+You can change the hyper-parameters at __line 9__ in the script ```run_prot2vec.sh```.
+These parameters include,

+* __size__, which indicates the size of the vectors generated.
+The default values is set to 100.

+* __window__, which indicate the maximum distance between the target words and its context words used for prediction.
+The default value is set to 25.

+* __train_alpha__, which is the initial learning rate.
+The default value is set to 0.005.

+* __iter__, which is the number of iteractions the training performed on the corpus.
+The default value is set to 400.

+* __negative__, which indicates the number of examples sampled for negative sampling.
+The default value is set to 5.

+* __hs__, which indicates whether hierarchical softmax is performed.
+The default value is set to 0.

+The above hyper-parameters are derived from the doc2vec model, for which more detailed hyper-parameter descriptions can be found [here](https://radimrehurek.com/gensim/models/doc2vec.html).

 ## Obtain the contextual vectors for protein sequences

 After the training of the prot2vec model is completed, you can obtain the contextual feature vectors for S/T/Y sites from your own prot2vec model.